alexa/avs-device-sdk/README.md

 * The Bluetooth agent assumes that the Bluetooth adapter is always connected to a power source.
 Disconnecting from a power source during operation is not yet supported.
 * On some products, interrupted Bluetooth playback may not resume if other content is locally streamed.
 * `make integration` is currently not available for Android.
 In order to run integration tests on Android, you'll need to manually upload the test binary file along with any input file.
 At that point, the adb can be used to run the integration tests.
-* On Raspberry Pi running Android Things with HDMI output audio, beginning of speech is truncated when Alexa responds to user TTS.
+* On Raspberry Pi running Android Things with HDMI output audio, beginning of speech is truncated when Alexa responds to user text-to-speech (TTS).
-* When the sample app is restarted and network connection is lost, alerts don't play.
+* When the sample app is restarted and network connection is lost, Reminder TTS does not play.
+Instead, the default alarm tone will play twice.
-* When network connection is lost, lost connection status is not returned via local Text-to Speech (TTS).